-- 1. The Chamber shall hear the Civil Parties, witnesses and experts in the order it considers useful. - 2.
-The Co-Prosecutors and all the other parties and their lawyers shall be allowed to ask questions with the permission of the President.
-Except for questions asked by the Co-Prosecutors and the lawyers, all questions shall be asked through the President of the Chamber. - 3.
-The Co-Prosecutors and all the other parties and their lawyers may object to the continued hearing of the testimony of any witnesses, if they consider that such testimony is not conducive to ascertaining the truth.
-In such cases, the President shall decide whether to take the testimony. - 4.
-After being questioned, each witness shall remain at the disposal of the Chamber until the Chamber decides that his or her presence is no longer needed.
+1. The Chamber shall hear the Civil Parties, witnesses and experts in the order it considers useful.

+2. The Judges may ask any questions and the Co-Prosecutors and all the other parties and their lawyers shall also be allowed to ask questions with the permission of the President.
+Except for questions asked by the Judges, the Co-Prosecutors and the lawyers, all questions shall be asked through the President of the Chamber.

+3. The Co-Prosecutors and all the other parties and their lawyers may object to the continued hearing of the testimony of any witnesses, if they consider that such testimony is not conducive to ascertaining the truth.
+In such cases, the President shall decide whether to take the testimony.

+4. After being questioned, each witness shall remain at the disposal of the Chamber until the Chamber decides that his or her presence is no longer needed.